- Quick Care Guide

 Because turmeric is grown from the rhizome or tuberous root, it is easy to save and reap the rewards season after season.
 Save a few for your next planting!
 You can start with rhizomes from the grocery store or invest in some from seed houses with rare offerings or even find plant starts from nurseries specializing in tropical plants.

-Good Products For Growing Turmeric:
+Good Products At Amazon For Growing Turmeric:

 - Safer Brand Insect Killing Soap